Click on the below links to access the Multi-Agency Referral Form for:

 The suspicion or allegation may relate to a parent, professional, volunteer or anyone caring for or working with the child - if so, see also Allegations Against Persons who Work with Children Procedure.

-A referral must be made even if it is known that Children's Social Care Services are already involved with the child/family.
+Contact from practitioners must be made even if it is known that Children's Social Care Services are already involved with the child/family.

 Each agency must have its own initial process for responding to reported concerns about children.
 This should include quickly identifying: